 - Cleaning your bathroom counters and toilets

 - Deep cleaning kitchen appliances

-- Deep cleaning bathrooms (showers, sinks, tubs, floors and fixtures)
+- Deep cleaning bathrooms (showers, sinks, bathtubs, floors and fixtures)

 - Doing laundry, as needed (but make sure to complete the cycle by folding and putting away each load!)

 How to make it all happen

 Having a house that’s relatively presentable all the time without having to lose your entire weekend to cleaning is great!
 But make sure you’re not the only one putting in all the work.
 Spouses and kids can, and should, pitch in.
 Designate age-appropriate tasks for children and jobs for other adults in your home, and make sure everyone sticks to the plan.